 Steppenwolf (1967-1972, 1974-1978, 1980-present): a Hard Rock band from Los Angeles, California, USA.

-lthough based in southern California (Los Angeles), Steppenwolf started out in Toronto, Canada as Sparrow.
-John Kay (vocals), Michael Monarch (guitar), Goldy McJohn (keyboards), Rushton Moreve (bass) and Jerry Edmunton (drums) came together and performed under that moniker with a one-off 45 for 'Columbia'.
+lthough most famously based in Los Angeles, USA, Steppenwolf started out in Oshawa, Ontario, Canada as The Sparrows.
+John Kay (vocals; born Joachim Fritz Krauledat, 12 April 1944 Tilsit, East Prussia, Germany (now Sovetsk, Kaliningrad Oblast, Russia)), Michael Monarch (guitar), Goldy McJohn (keyboards), Rushton Moreve (bass) and Jerry Edmunton (drums) came together and performed under that moniker with a one-off 45 for 'Columbia'.
 In 1967 they changed their name to Steppenwolf by the suggestion of producer Gabriel Meckler, inspired by a novel by Herman Hesse (later turned into a movie).
 At the same time John Morgan replaced Moreve.

 See All... ⏬